Kansas State University

 Originally from Muscatine, Iowa, Jennifer Minick Bormann grew up with Shorthorn cattle and horses.
-She earned a B.S. in Animal Science from Iowa State University in 1997, an M.S. in Animal Science from Oklahoma State University in 1999, and a Ph.D. in Animal Breeding and Genetics from Iowa State University in 2004.
-She joined the faculty at Kansas State University (KSU) in 2004 with a 75 percent teaching and 25 percent research appointment.
+She earned a Bachelor of Science in animal science from Iowa State University in 1997, a Master of Science in animal science from Oklahoma State University in 1999, and a doctorate in animal breeding and genetics from Iowa State University in 2004.
+She joined the faculty at Kansas State University in 2004 with a 75 percent teaching and 25 percent research appointment.

 Bormann specializes in beef breeding and genetics and has worked on a number of projects, including collaborations with the National Cattlemen's Beef Association and the American Angus Association.
-Currently, she teaches Genetics, Animal Breeding Principles, Advanced Animal Breeding, Equine Genetics and Introductory Horse Lab, and advises undergraduate students.
-She also is the head advisor for the KSU Pre-Vet Club.
+Currently, she teaches courses for KSU in genetics, animal breeding principles, advanced animal breeding, equine genetics, and introductory horse lab, and she advises undergraduate students.
+She is the head advisor for the KSU Pre-Vet Club.

-Bormann and her husband, Dale, daughter, Kate, and son, Luke, reside south of Manhattan with their horses and dogs.
+Bormann and her husband, Dale, daughter, Kate, and son, Luke, reside south of Manhattan, Kan., with their horses and dogs.

 Ph.D. in Animal Breeding and Genetics, Iowa State University, 2004